Skip to Main Content

 If you are asked to use Oxford, you should seek clarification from your tutors for specific guidance.

-With the Harvard approach, the in-text reference uses the author and date of publication to refer the reader to a list of references arranged alphabetically by author.
-There is an example below of an in-text reference and an entry in a list of references.
-You will also find a sample text and reference list using Harvard on Cite Them Right.
+With the Harvard approach, the in-text references (sometimes called citations) use the author and date of publication to refer the reader to a list of references.
+There is an example below, as well as further examples in the sample text and reference list using Harvard on Cite Them Right.

 In-text reference